Hackney Union Children's Homes

 After other evidence of a similar nature, Sophie Crannis, infant nurse at the schools, and Emily Mason, nursery help, both stated that they had seen the basket drill going on.
 Neither had made any complaint about it, but the former had threatened to do so if it was repeated, and the latter came to the conclusion that the authorities must know what was going on, as she was informed by some of the elder girls that it had taken place for years.

 Other witnesses reported that Gillespie was regularly drunk and that during 1893, a local brewery had supplied her with 19 four-and-a-half gallon casks of beer.
 Other staff such as the drillmaster Charles Archer had made excessive use of the cane, both in the number of strokes given, and in not waiting the requisite time after a misdemeanour before its use.
 It was also revealed that supposedly "surprise" inspection visits by members of the Board of Guardians were invariably preceded by requests from them to be met by a carriage at the local station and to have a good lunch laid on at the school.
 I was also noted that in the two years prior to 1891, children at the school had never gone outside its walls for recreation.
 Following the trial, Gillespie was sentenced to five years penal servitude.
 The Superintendent and Matron were suspended and several other staff resigned.
+Despite her sentence, the 1901 census finds Gillespie employed as a matron at the St Thomas Industrial Training Home in Oxford.

 From around 1908, after the opening of the union's cottage homes at Chipping Ongar, the Brentwood Schools were converted for use as a branch workhouse but still retained a separate infants' school.